On Encoding Matrices using Quantum Circuits

 The scale parameter $\alpha$ plays an important role in both block encodings circuits and matrix state preparation circuits.
-As we saw, it is connected to the probability of successfully preparing desired states (signaled by successfully measuring certain states in the \emph{ancillary} qubits).
+As we saw, it is connected to the probability of successfully preparing desired states (signaled by successfully measuring certain states in the ancillary qubits).
 Roughly speaking, when $\alpha$ is smaller, shallower circuits suffice or less shots are required in downstream uses.
 The minimum value is the amount we need to ``stretch'' or ``shrink'' a non-unitary matrix $\matA$ so it fits within quantum unitary constraints.
-The minimal value of $\alpha$ for both is $\FNorm{\matA}$, which is achieved from exact encodings.
 It is possible to build an exact block encoding only when $\matA$ is a scaled unitary matrix.
-In contrast, for \emph{any} $M\times N$ matrix it is possible to construct a $O(MN)$ depth \emph{exact} matrix state preparation circuit in $O(MN\log MN)$ (classical) time\cite{shende2005synthesis}.
+In contrast, for \emph{any} $M\times N$ matrix it is possible to construct a $O(MN)$ depth exact matrix state preparation circuit in $O(MN\log MN)$ (classical) time \cite{shende2005synthesis}.